developer-zebra/developer-zebra-site/src/help/index.md

 -----

-## Migrating Apps
+## Migrate An App
-When the need arises to migrate existing apps from one device platform to another, such as from Windows CE to Android,
+When the need arises to move an existing app from one device platform to another, such as from Windows CE to Android, Zebra offers multiple solutions to ease the transition.

 Migration tools can put a new face on older apps, modernize apps for terminal emulation or help move apps from older platforms to new ones.

-All Touch TE (fake)
-/link-os/latest/android

 Pocket Browser
 /enterprise-browser/1-6/guide/pb2/